 If getting a cup of coffee is more your speed, but you’re kinda-sorta interested in checking out an entry-level makerspace, Maker Bean might just be your cup of tea—er, java.
-Currently housed at the Ontario Science Centre with plans to open an independent location in spring 2018, Maker Bean café requires no membership or preplanning.
+Currently housed at the Ontario Science Centre and 1052 Bloor Street West, Maker Bean café requires no membership or preplanning.
 Just pop in and try out the laser cutter to make latte art stencils, coasters or keychains.
 (Photography courtesy of Maker Bean Cafe)

 This sewing room provides everything from sewing fundamentals for those who dream of whipping up their own clothes (but have never actually threaded a needle), to classes in pattern drafting and leatherworking.
 If you’ve fallen in love with the process, but don’t have your own space or machines, you’ll find ready access to both during sew-by-the-hour studio time at their east- and west-end Toronto locations.

 A joint initiative between the City of Brampton, Sheridan College and the Brampton library has resulted in a makerspace with daily drop-in hours at libraries and trained library employees who can help with tools like 3D printers, vinyl cutters and devices that convert analog video to digital.
 Got a project that requires real expertise?
 Attend a Tuesday night session with an instructor from the Centre for Advanced Manufacturing and Design Technologies.
 Best of all, it’s 100 per cent free—up to and including the filament for the 3D printers.
 (Photography courtesy of Herman Custodio)

 Located on College St., The Shop specializes in ceramics workshops taught by pros and features throwing wheels and two large kilns.
 The studio also hosts a variety of craft classes—past workshops have included script lettering, fabric dyeing and macramé.
 They also sell handmade ceramics in case you’re in a real-life rom-com and need to pretend you’re good at pottery to impress someone.